botpress/botpress/docs/guide/docs/introduction.md

 - An administration interface that can be viewed from a browser, exposing modules to manage content and show chatbot  statistics, among other things.
 - A visual workflow builder used for creating conversations and other interactions.
 - A chat emulator/debugger to simulate conversations and inspect the chatbot engine's logic.
-- Support for popular messaging channels like Facebook Messenger, Slack, Telegram, and others.
+- Support for popular messaging channels like Facebook Messenger, Slack, Telegram, Microsoft Teams, and others.

 ## Why Botpress